m4sterle/korok4est/content/posts/about me.md

 My journey began with what feels like the archetypal first-gen narrative: Vietnamese girl born to immigrant parents who sacrificed *everything* for their children's future.
 I internalized the classic immigrant child imperative early—work harder than everyone else, achieve at all costs, bring honor to family through conventional success metrics.

-And I delivered on that promise, becoming salutatorian of my high school, crushing my science courses, and eventually earning acceptance to Dell Medical School (with its impossible 2-3% acceptance rate).
+And I delivered on that promise, becoming salutatorian of my high school, crushing my science courses, and eventually [[posts/medical school timeline|earning acceptance to medical school with its impossible 1-2%]].
 The path seemed clear and validated—I was becoming the doctor my family had dreamed of.

 There was just one problem.